Pokecord-Official/Pokecord-Guide/commands/battle.md

 ## AI Trainer

 If a cross server matchmaking fails or times out, the user is matched with an AI trainer.
 AI trainer battles always have a stake value of 0.
-The AI will always have the same number of Pokémon as the player.
+The AI will always have the same number of Pokémon and party generation as the player.
 The levels of the opponent Pokémon cannot be higher than the max party level of the challenger.
 :::tip
-Despite the stake value, an AI Trainer battle will always yield experience points, effort value points and happiness upon winning.
+Despite the stake value, an AI Trainer battle will always yield experience points and effort value points upon winning.
 :::

 ## Stakes

 To make battles more exciting, users can compete for a pokecoins.
 The winner receives the stake amount while it's deducted from the loser's profile.
-Unstaked PvP or Cross Server battles do not yield experence points, effort value points or happiness.
+Unstaked PvP or Cross Server battles do not yield experence points or effort value points.
 :::info Stake Fee
 Upon a successful win, `5%` of the total stake value is deducted before the winner receives the amount.
 :::